USS Starr: World War II, 1944–1945

 Starr completed fitting out at Charleston, South Carolina, and sailed on 31 October for the Chesapeake Bay on her shakedown cruise.
 After loading cargo, she stood out of Norfolk, Virginia, on 27 November and proceeded, via the Panama Canal, to the Pacific.
 She arrived at Pearl Harbor on 18 December 1944 and remained there until after Christmas.
 Starr participated in amphibious landing exercises during the first week of January and then entered Kahului Harbor, Maui, for combat loading.

 Starr joined a large convoy and sailed west on 27 January, stopping at Eniwetok for two days, before proceeding to Saipan, where the Iwo Jima assault force was staging.
 The force cleared Tanapag Harbor on 16 February.
 At 0640 three days later, Starr launched her boats against the Iwo Jima beaches.
 The attack cargo ship had multiple duties: she was a receiving ship for wounded; an ammunition ship for Salt Lake City (CA-25); and she had a priority cargo of vehicles which were to be delivered only when requested and then, as quickly as possible.
 She waited until 25 February to begin discharging her cargo and finished on 5 March.
 She then got underway for Leyte.

 Starr loaded combat cargo from 9 to 27 March and joined a convoy for the Ryukyu Islands.
 On 1 April, her first boats hit the water at 0615; and they soon joined their prearranged waves for hitting the Okinawa beaches.
 At 0420 on 9 April the ship was raked from stem to stern by an explosion.
-At first, it was thought that she had been torpedoed; but it was soon learned that she had been attacked by a Japanese suicide boat.
+At first, it was thought that she had been torpedoed; but it was soon learned that she had been attacked by a Japanese Explosive Motor Boat (No. 326).
 The suicide boat had exploded as it contacted one of a cluster of Starr's landing craft that were moored alongside.
 The explosion was sufficiently removed from the side of the ship, and the water absorbed the shock so Starr suffered little damage.

 Starr sailed for Guam on 10 April with a convoy and was routed onward to Pearl Harbor.
 She arrived there on 26 April and was notified that she was to return to the West Coast for overhaul.
 She arrived at San Pedro, Los Angeles, on 5 May; and repairs were begun immediately.
 When they were completed, the ship participated in an amphibious exercise and then loaded cargo at San Francisco, California, to be delivered to Guam.
 She sailed on 24 June and arrived at Guam on 11 July.
 On 20 July, she steamed to Pearl Harbor for another load of cargo for Guam.
 Starr was several days out of Guam when word was received that hostilities with Japan had ended.